Northpole Columnar Apple Tree ™

 Rootstock Description: M-111

 Pollination Requirements: All apples need another variety for pollination.
 Neighboring trees often offer sufficient pollen for good fruit set.
+Consider Mason Bees to help pollinate and increase fruit production.

 Bearing Age: 1-2 years after planting